dakrushel/JoystickRudderPedals_with_trim/README.md

 ## Technologies Used

-- **Arduino (Uno/Nano/etc.)** for reading sensor input.
+- **Arduino Micro** for reading sensor input.
-- **Hall Effect Sensors (e.g., A3144, SS495A1)** for detecting axis movement.
+- **Linear Hall Effect Sensors (SS49E)** for detecting axis movement.
 - **3D CAD** for component design (Fusion 360).
 - **FDM 3D Printer** this project was developed with an FDM 3D printer in mind for making physical components.
-All necessary parts should fit in a 200mm x 200mm print bed.
+All necessary parts fit on a 200mm x 200mm print bed.

 ## Customization

 This design is open for experimentation:
-- Adjust trim resistance or centering forces with different springs or electromagnets in the future.
+- Adjust control forces with different springs or electromagnets in the future.
 - Adapt to different form factors or simulators eg. implement a collective for rotary wing simulations
 - Expand with scale to a permanent-installation cockpit,
-- Collective helicopter simulation is in early design and will be uploaded in the future

 ## Goals

-- Deliver an **affordable** but **high-fidelity** home cockpit experience.
+- Deliver an **affordable** (approximately $250 CA in parts) but **high-fidelity** home cockpit experience.
 - Provide a **satisfactory trim system** that allows pilots to practice proper trimming techniques in a flight simulator.
 - Keep everything **open-source** and easy to replicate.